-Meshkini’s first feature, shot exclusively in exteriors on gorgeous Kish island in Iran, tells three successive tales of rebellious female empowerment at separate ages: Hava enjoys sharing tamarind pulp and a lollipop with a male friend a few hours before she turns nine and offcially loses her freedom by becoming a woman.
-Ahoo fercely pedals her bicycle with other women while her husband and other male relatives on horses try to restrain her.
+Meshkini’s first feature, shot exclusively in exteriors on gorgeous Kish island in Iran, tells three successive tales of rebellious female empowerment at separate ages: Hava enjoys sharing tamarind pulp and a lollipop with a male friend a few hours before she turns nine and officially loses her freedom by becoming a woman.
+Ahoo fiercely pedals her bicycle with other women while her husband and other male relatives on horses try to restrain her.
 Hoora, a dowager, buys a beach full of home furnishings at a nearby mall and has them hauled out to sea.

 All three tales are allegorical and sensual, and the leisurely pacing of the first is followed by the constant motion of the second.
 The surrealist deconstruction of domestic space in the third brings the three characters together, and once again turns the censorship rules into creative opportunities.

 Since this admirably assured first feature, made when she was just 27, Szumowska has established herself as one of the most successful, productive and rewarding Polish filmmakers working today.

 Her debut deploys a meticulously measured pace to construct a concise but rich character study – initially elliptical and enigmatic but fnally wholly lucid – of a thirtysomething slacker, a would-be writer content to live with (and, to some extent, off) his mother.
 When it appears she may be terminally ill, he decides to change his ways and marry, all too quickly settling on a single mother who works in a local factory.